emilia-cichocki/CMOR_438_Fall_2025_Emilia/examples/unsupervised_learning_examples/pca/README.md

 This folder showcases the use of principal component analysis (PCA) on a sample dataset for dimensionality reduction.
 This README contains a description of the PCA algorithm, its advantages and disadvantages, and the common evaluation metrics, as well as the dataset used and details of the code for the custom PCA class.

 ## PCA Algorithm
 PCA is an unsupervised machine learning technique that attempts to find combinations of features, denoted as principal components, that explain maximum variance in the data.
-It operates on the principle that dimensionality can be reduced with minimal information loss by rotating the data to find an orthogonal basis that capture variance.
+It operates on the principle that dimensionality can be reduced with minimal information loss by rotating the data to find an orthogonal basis that captures variance.

 ### Principal Component Construction
 PCA is performed by calculating the covariance matrix for input data features.
 For two variables $x$ and $y$ with $n$ samples each, sample covariance is defined as